Kitura/kitura.dev/en/resources/tutorials/ssl.md

 We are now ready to configure Kitura with our certificate and key and enable TLS on our server.
 Remember that since this is a self-signed certificate, we must set the parameter _usingSelfSignedCerts_ to true.

 On Linux, we also set the cipherSuite to _All_ to indicate that our server supports all the cipher suits.
-This is currently not needed on MacOS.
+This is currently not needed on macOS.

 ```swift